jeroenvandisseldorp/ksml/docs/reference/index.md

 2. Study [Pipeline Reference](pipeline-reference.md) to learn how data flows through your application
 3. Explore [Functions](function-reference.md) to see how to implement custom logic in Python
 4. Learn about [Operations](operation-reference.md) to understand all the ways you can process your data
-5. Review [Data Types and Formats](data-and-formats-reference.md) to learn about data handling and format notations
+5. Review [Data Types and Notations](data-and-formats-reference.md) to learn about data handling and notation formats
 6. Understand [State Stores](state-store-reference.md) for stateful processing and data persistence
 7. Review advanced tutorials for production-ready applications
 8. Finish with [Configuration Reference](configuration-reference.md) for deployment settings